 Adults should be getting at least 800 to 1000 IU of vitamin D as vitamin D3 (calcitriol).
 Low vitamin D levels are associated with an increased risk of developing eye disease.
 Check your daily supplement and add extra vitamin D as necessary.
 Milk and dairy products are often fortified with about 100 IU per serving.

 Finally, ask your doctor if a specially-formulated eye supplement is a good idea for you.

 What Should You Avoid?

 - Smoking is one of the biggest, controllable risk factors for developing macular degeneration.

 - Trans-fats and fried foods

-- Limit your usage of vegetable oils like corn oil and soybean oil; cook with olive oil or canola oil.
+- Limit your usage of vegetable oils like corn oil and soybean oil; cook with extra virgin olive oil or canola oil.

 So, eat your SuperFoods and take care of yourself.
 A SuperFoodsRx HealthStyle will help your whole body, even your eyes.